If you aren’t ready, it’s time to get ready! Halloween is right around the corner. Adecco is here with the perfect way to celebrate Halloween at work.

 If you are anything like Team Adecco, you are agonizing over your costume choice.
-You want to be witty, without being raunchy and attractive without being inappropriate.
+You want to be witty, without without being inappropriate.
+You want to win the costume contest, but are working with limited materials.
 So many Halloween costumes walk a thin line.
 If you are feeling uninspired, check out Popsugar’s 35 Work-Appropriate Costumes.

 Make it Festive

 Getting dressed up and watching a parade of strangely dressed co-workers walk in is only half the fun.
 Making the office a Hallowonderland is the other half.
 While very few office budgets support lavish Halloween decorations, you can do a lot with just a little.
 Fake cobwebs?
 Done and done.

 A great way to increase the wow factor is to host a decorating contest.
 Employees purchase their own supplies, compete for bragging rights and the office looks like an alternate universe!